8 rules for planting a hedge

 Rule 1: Roots must not dry out

-When planting plants with an open root system, the roots must not be allowed to dry out.
-Therefore, dug or purchased seedlings must be placed in a plastic bag with moist sawdust before planting and tied tightly above the root system.
+When planting plants with an open root system, the roots must not dry out.
+Therefore, dug or purchased seedlings must be placed in a plastic bag filled with moist sawdust before planting, and the bag must be tied tightly above the root system.

 Planting a hedge